nrwl/nx/docs/react/api-workspace/builders/run-commands.md

 ### forwardAllArgs

+Default: `true`

 Type: `boolean`

 Forwards all arguments to a command that does not use interpolation.
-For example, if you run: nx run project:target --args='--wait=100' which contains the command: 'echo' the output would be '--wait=100'.
-Note that by default this option is set to true when you use 'command' and false when you use 'commands'.

 ### outputPath